azureblaze/lockjaw/src/component_visible.md

 trait used by components so their implementation can be generated.

 Most lockjaw code generation is done at the crate root or even in a different crate, and the item it uses may not always be visible at the generation site.
-Hence trying to make a private struct injectable may result in a [private type in public interface](https://doc.rust-lang.org/error-index.html#E0446) error, even though the struct is only injected at places that has visibility.
+Hence, trying to make a private struct injectable may result in a [private type in public interface](https://doc.rust-lang.org/error-index.html#E0446) error, even though the struct is only injected at places that has visibility.